 1889 1st/Queen's Own (Royal West Kent)

-The 1st/Royal West Kent Regiment arrived from Gibraltar on 19 Aug 1889.
+13 Aug 1889 The 1st/Royal West Kent Regiment embarked at Gibraltar, disembarking in Malta on 19 August 1889.

 It had an average strength of 357 men (8 coys).
 It had 176 admissions (493.0/1000 mean strength) into hospital with 2 deaths (5.60/1000 mean strength).
 1 invalid returned to England.

 Its average constantly sick was 9.50 (26.61/1000 mean strength).
 The average sick time to each soldier was 9.71 days.
 The average duration of cases of sickness was 19.70 days.

 The battalion was at Fort Ricasoli for four and a half months on arrival from Gibraltar with detachments at Pembroke Camp.

 Baptisms in 1889:

 - 22 Sep Elizabeth Marie Augusta Redderson born on 9 Aug 1889, daughter of Ann Elizabeth and Sgt Louis Frederick Adolf Redderson.